1 Nov 2018

 Hard copy and digital version

-The guidebook Dredging for Sustainable Infrastructure will be available in the CEDA IADC webshop on 20 November 2018 (hard copy and digital version).
+The guidebook Dredging for Sustainable Infrastructure is available in the CEDA IADC webshop.